Port Jefferson Station, New York

 • Local parks and playgrounds within the hamlet

-• Quick access to North Shore beaches and waterfront areas
+• Quick access to North Shore beaches, harbors, and waterfront areas

-• Outdoor activities in nearby Brookhaven Town parks
+• Outdoor activities in nearby Brookhaven parks and preserves

-For a more scenic experience, the harborfront and marina areas of Port Jefferson are just minutes away.
+For a more scenic outing, the harborfront, marina areas, and village streets of Port Jefferson are just minutes away by car.

 Schools and Community Services